-The scene and autopsy images [12,13] show that the victim's death was a homicide.
-The body was moved twice after the shotgun discharge to stage a suicide or accident.
-A person who handled the victim or was the shooter placed the love note with blood transfer on the truck dash.
-Multiple assailants were involved: one person firing the shotgun (not the victim's shotgun), two or more persons holding the victim, applying the stun gun, and positioning him to be shot near the interior part of the open truck door.
+The body was moved twice after the shotgun discharge to stage the body showing that persons were in close proximity to the victim when the shotgun discharged.
+A person who handled the victim or was the shooter placed the love note on the truck dash transferring blood to the card.
+Multiple assailants were involved: one person firing the shotgun (not the victim's shotgun), two or more holding the victim, applying the stun gun to the victim's lower right lateral abdomen, and positioning him to be shot near the interior part of the open truck door with the shotgun barrel sticking through its broken window.
+The lack of spatter on the victim's shotgun indicates it was not the shotgun which discharged.